bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/react-class-2-func.md

 ## Step 6 — Converting `PureComponent` to `React memo`

 [React PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) works in a similar manner to [Component](https://reactjs.org/docs/react-api.html#reactcomponent).
-The major difference between them is that `React.Component` doesn’t implement the `shouldComponentUpdate()` lifecycle method while `React.PureComponent` does.
+The major difference between them is that `React.Component` doesn't implement the `shouldComponentUpdate()` lifecycle method while `React.PureComponent` does.

 If you have an application where the `render()` function renders the same result given the same props and state, you can use `React.PureComponent` for a performance boost in some cases.

 `React.memo()` works in a similar way.
 When your function component renders the same result given the same props, you can wrap it in a call to `React.memo()` to enhance performance.
 Using `PureComponent` and `React.memo()` gives React applications a considerable increase in performance as it reduces the number of render operations in the app.

-To understand what they both do, you will first look at code where a component renders every two seconds, whether or not there’s a change in value or state:
+To understand what they both do, you will first look at code where a component renders every two seconds, whether or not there's a change in value or state:

 ExampleClassComponent.js